cunnie/writings/i_am_become_forever.md

 job without Internet access — is there any way we can loosen the restrictions and let me use the phone and the laptop?"

-Taggart shook his head, "I'm afraid that's not possible.
-I wish it were."
+Taggart shook his head, "I'm afraid that's not possible."

 Julia nodded.
 She had a good sense when she could push people, and when it wouldn't make a difference.
 In this case she knew it wouldn't make a difference — they'd never let her use her phone.
-In two weeks, when she was back in the office, she'd have her phone.
+In one week, when she was back in the office, she'd have her phone.
 In the meantime, she'd try her best to appreciate being off the grid.